uprial/customcreatures/releases/NOTES-0.14.1.md

 # Bugfixes
 * Fixed max level of thorns for Withers due to the thorns max damage cap
 * Allowed infinite effect duration
+* Fixed drop with zero drop-chance: added a vanishing curse